lucarv/connfac-lab/LAB 2.2/README.md

 FROM
     [<YOUR IOTHUB ALIAS>]
 ```
 12. Let's observe the stream before we create a query.
-Right click on the input name and choose "Sample data from input".
-Accept all parameters, an press "ok".

 ![](images/observe.png )